nasa-jpl/osr-rover-code/OsrScreen/README.md

 This section describes the internals of communication between the Raspberry Pi and the Arduino.
 You don't need to understand these if you just want to get your rover running.

-### Initilization Packet
+### Initialization Packet
-There is an initilization exchange between the Raspberry Pi and Arduino which is used to let each device know the other one is ready to send/receive data.
+There is an initialization exchange between the Raspberry Pi and Arduino which is used to let each device know the other one is ready to send/receive data.
 Until each device has correctly agreed upon them they will both be in an IDLE state.

-The Raspberry Pi will continually send its initilization command at a 2Hz frequency until it recieves the Arduino's initilization command.
-The Arduino sits and listens constantly until it hears this command, and then transistions into a RUNNING state, and sends its' initilization command.
+The Raspberry Pi will continually send its initialization command at a 2Hz frequency until it recieves the Arduino's initialization command.
+The Arduino sits and listens constantly until it hears this command, and then transistions into a RUNNING state, and sends its' initialization command.
 While in IDLE the RPi listens for this command, and will also transistion to RUNNING upon receiving it.

 |    `Name`     |      `Value`     |